 Licensees of well or facility sites where timely reclamation is prevented due to overlapping activities on the land area, may qualify to have the reclamation requirement under The Oil and Gas Conservation Regulations, 2012 exempted in full or in part.

 A licensee may apply to the Saskatchewan Ministry of Energy and Resources for an exemption from reclamation for an abandoned well or decommissioned facility where the site overlaps with another well or facility site that remains in operation.
 The overlapping licensed well or facility site may belong to the same or different licensees.

-The Ministry recommends the licensee seek and receive partial exemption approval before any reclamation work is carried out at the site, to ensure the boundary is established, prior to conducting the work to achieve an AOR application in the future.
+The ministry recommends the licensee seek and receive partial exemption approval before any reclamation work is carried out at the site, to ensure the boundary is established, prior to conducting the work to achieve an AOR application in the future.
 Further details and examples are provided in the Directive PNG016: Acknowledgement of Reclamation Requirements.